Ohio Options for Adults: Aspire and Adult Diploma Program

 The purpose of this initiative is to engage faith-based institutions so they can assist parishioners and community members in achieving their academic, educational, and workforce-related aspirations.

 The desired outcome of this initiative is to strengthen connections between Tri-C and the faith-based community.
 Similar programs at other colleges have recognized that individuals who receive critical information about education and jobs in a familiar location from someone they know are more likely to enroll and finish high school/GED, college or workforce programs.
-Visit tri-c.edu/community/community-services/faith-based-community-initiative.html or call 216-987-0496 to learn more.
+Visit the Interfaith Community Service Initiative web page or call 216-987-0496 to learn more.

-The Educational Opportunity Center is a federally-funded TRIO program that offers free enrollment assistance to more than 1,200 Cuyahoga County adults annually.
-The program is open to individuals ages 18 and over who wish to further their education.
+The Educational Opportunity Center (EOC) is a federally funded TRIO program that offers free enrollment assistance to more than 1,200 Cuyahoga County adults annually.
+The program is open to individuals ages 19 and over who wish to further their education.
 EOC advisors provide information, workshops and services to individuals and groups.

 Advisors help participants: